nanocurrency/nano-docs/docs/running-a-node/configuration.md

-	       "allow_local_peers": "false", // To allow local host peering "signature_checker_threads": "1", // Number of threads to use for verifying signatures "unchecked_cutoff_time": "14400", // Number of seconds unchecked entry survives before being cleaned "ipc": { // For more details about these options see the IPC section of the wiki: https://github.com/nanocurrency/nano-node/wiki/IPC
+	       "allow_local_peers": "false", // To allow local host peering "signature_checker_threads": "1", // Number of threads to use for verifying signatures "unchecked_cutoff_time": "14400", // Number of seconds unchecked entry survives before being cleaned "ipc": { // For more details about these options see the IPC section below "tcp": {
-	           "tcp": {
 	               "enable": "false",
 	               "port": "7077",